ruby-hyperloop/ruby-hyperloop.io/source/docs.html.md

 React has implemented a browser-independent events and DOM system for performance and cross-browser compatibility reasons.
 We took the opportunity to clean up a few rough edges in browser DOM implementations.

-Todo: check links below

 * All DOM properties and attributes (including event handlers) should be snake_cased to be consistent with standard Ruby style.
 We intentionally break with the spec here since the spec is inconsistent. **However**, `data-*` and `aria-*` attributes [conform to the specs](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes#data-*) and should be lower-cased only.
 * The `style` attribute accepts a Hash with camelCased properties rather than a CSS string.
 This  is more efficient, and prevents XSS security holes.
 * All event objects conform to the W3C spec, and all events (including submit) bubble correctly per the W3C spec.
-See [Event System](/docs/events.html) for more details.
+See [Event System](#event-handling-and-synthetic-events) for more details.
 * The `onChange` event (`on(:change)`) behaves as you would expect it to: whenever a form field is changed this event is fired rather than inconsistently on blur.
 We intentionally break from existing browser behavior because `onChange` is a misnomer for its behavior and React relies on this event to react to user input in real time.
-See [Forms](/docs/forms.html) for more details.
 * Form input attributes such as `value` and `checked`, as well as `textarea`.
-[More here](/docs/forms.html).

 ### HTML Entities